Energy & Weatherization

 Households

 Our Energy Assistance program believes in providing equitable, confidential, and reliable energy assistance services to low-income families and individuals.
 Through the federally funded LIHEAP program, we provided energy assistance to over 4,973 households.
 We distributed over $5.8 million to help residents cover their gas, electricity, oil, wood, or propane bills.
-Please click HERE to make an appointment via our online scheduler.
+Please call our offices at (360) 438-1100 to book an appointment.

 About the Program